B4h3ru/Text-Encryption-and-Decryption/README.md

 Text encryption and decryption
-This C++ easy encryption and decryption code
+This is C++ easy encryption and decryption code
 Just I use built in cpp encryptioon and symmetric decryption methods